KhaledHasni/Codex/C programming/K.N.King's A Modern Approach/Chapter14/Takeaways.md

 * "Simple macros", also known as "object-like macros", are macros that don't take any arguments.
 * A simple macro in C has the following general form: ```#define identifier replacement_list```.
-   * ```replacement_list``` is any sequence of preprocessing tokens separated by white space characters.
+   * ```replacement_list``` is any sequence of preprocessing tokens separated by whitespace characters.
    * A replacement list may include identifiers, keywords, numeric constants, character constants, string literals, operators and punctuation.
    * The replacement list replaces any occurrence of the identifier in the program text once the macro is expanded.
 * Any symbols following a macro's identifier are part of its replacement list.
 Failing to remember this rule leads to some common errors beginner C programmers make:
    * Ending a macro definition with a semicolon ```;```.
       * Although perfectly legal, the semicolon will be part of the macro's replacement list which is usually not the desired effect.
    * Adding an equal sign ```=``` between the identifier and its replacement list.
-      * The preprocessor will expand every occurrence of identifier to its replacement list.
+      * The preprocessor will expand every occurrence of ```identifier``` to its replacement list.
 There's no need for the equal sign.
-   * If such mistakes slip through the preprocessor, they will be detected by the compiler.
+   * If such mistakes slip through the preprocessor, they will usually be detected by the compiler.
 * Simple macros are primarily used to define numeric, character and string constants.
    * Kernighan and Ritchie would call these "manifest constants".
 * Using a simple macro to associate a name to a manifest constant is usually done for a variety of reasons: